telerik/blazor-ui/common/lazy-load-assemblies-wasm/readme.md

 * You cannot use the same localization service that the Telerik components use internally (and that you pass to them) for your own localization (such as grid command button texts).
 This limitation comes from the same limitation of injecting dynamic services described above.

+    * This means you cannot inject it yourself, or add an extra cascading parameter for it - it will throw runtime errors when the blazor app initializes.

     * Localization of button texts is a part of the application (page), so it is up to the application to implement it.
 You can use the built-in string localizer from the framework on a per-page basis, like any other razor component.
 There is an example of this in the sample project.